prizraksarvar/salut-app/README.md

 # Salut-App

 Firework on the sky.
-Written on C++, OpenGL for Windows
+Written on C++, OpenGL for Windows.

+Example implement particles to show fireworks.